What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Remember, if the legal and ethical reasons don’t bother you, consider the fact that pirated software is unsafe.
 It’s a hotbed for Trojans, viruses, and malware that can do major damage to your personal data or individual device.
 Since you don’t know where the program is coming from, you have no idea what else is embedded in its code.

-Should you use pirated software?
+Should I use pirated software?

 The obvious answer to this question is “no,” but not everyone is interested in paying for the software they’re using.
 We can’t stress enough, though, that the major reason to not use pirated software is internet security.
 It’s easy to ignore arbitrary warnings and ethical conundrums, but malware infections are not a problem that’s going away.
-Spending less money or downloading a free program that could potentially ruin your device will cost a lot more in the long run.

 If you find that you’ve been using pirated software without your knowledge, it’s best to delete the program.
 You can even go so far as to report where you acquired the program if you want.
 Most of the time, however, you won’t get in trouble for unknowingly using pirated software, especially if you can prove you deleted it when you found out.